 Fireplace ash fertilizer is an excellent source of potassium and calcium carbonate.
 Use it as a replacement for lime.

 Massage or work in the fireplace ash as a soil amendment.
-This fertilizer should not be use on acid loving plants when the soil is alkaline in nature.
+This fertilizer should not be used on acid-loving plants when the soil is alkaline in nature.

 Making Your Own Plant Food: Banana Peels & Coffee Grounds

-These are two different fertilizers very easy to prepare.
+These are two different fertilizers that are very easy to prepare.

 Recipe #1 Banana Peels